What is Sustainability?

 Now that land is owned by humans, the recognition of land stewardship is essential.
 The first task in restoring balance in as timely a manner as possible is stewardship planning.
 We must ask ourselves where we want to be in five years, fifty years, and five hundred years.
 Then, in order to create a sustainable forest for the future, stewardship planning must further consider:

 Sustainable forestry depends on the interests and objectives of the forest land owner coupled with the skills and knowledge of resource management professionals.
-Brian Knox brings more than 25 years of forestry experience, a passion for sustainability, and a spirit of partnership to each unique property he works with.
-Whenever possible and appropriate, he creates plans that allow the land to generate enough income to pay for it's own planning and management.
+Brian Knox brings more than 35 years of forestry experience, a passion for sustainability, and a spirit of partnership to each unique property he works with.